tatukalermo/weather-app/README.md

 #### Useful commands for Docker

-- `docker-compose up --force-recreate --build -d` for updating your image if you make changes
+- `docker-compose up --force-recreate --build -d` for recreating your image if you make changes
 - `docker image prune -f` gets rid of the old images

 ### Tests